320osm123-dev/robotic-arm-kinematic-simulation/README.md

 This project extends a conventional 2-DOF robot arm with a parallelogram linkage structure.
 The linkage allows the end-effector to maintain a constant orientation while following a circular trajectory in the y-z plane.

-The desired trajectory coordinates are converted into motor angles through kinematic analysis.
+The desired trajectory coordinates are converted into shoulder and elbow motor angles through kinematic analysis.

 $$
 (y_d(\alpha),z_d(\alpha)) \rightarrow (\beta_1(\alpha),\beta_2(\alpha))